 After you pass away

-If your will doesn’t properly provide for your spouse or children (including illegitimate and adopted children), they can ask a court to change the will.
+If your will doesn’t adequately provide for your spouse and children (including illegitimate and adopted children), they can ask a court to change the will.
 This is called a wills variation claim.
 Our information on challenging a will explains this in more detail.

 With most estates, an executor must apply to court to probate the will.
 The word “probate” means “proof."
 The process proves the will is legally valid.
 Our information on the duties of the executor explains the process.
 Probate fees must be paid to the court registry.
 The fees depend on how much the estate is worth:

 less than $25,000 — no fee